mkbabb/parse-that/docs/perf-optimization-rust.md

 - Surrogate pairs: `\uD83D\uDE00` → compute `0x10000 + (high - 0xD800) << 10 + (low - 0xDC00)` → `char`

-Between escape sequences, `memchr2` scans for the next `"` or `\`, copying literal segments in bulk — amortizing the SIMD setup cost.
+Between escape sequences, `memchr2` scans for the next `"` or `\`, copying literal segments in bulk—amortizing the SIMD setup cost.

 **Impact**: twitter.json (escape-heavy) dropped ~14%.
 All other datasets <3%
 regression.
 The `#[cold]` annotation keeps the unescape function out of L1